Marjorie (song): Critical reception

 Music critics lauded "Marjorie" for its production and emotionally stirring lyricism; Sheffield and Dodson regarded it as one of the finest instances of Swift's songwriting.
 Annie Zaleski of The A.V.
 Club lauded the track for its heart-wrenching lyricism and "anguished" production, naming it one of her best songs, and Hannah Mylrea of NME thought that it effectively represented the complex guilt associated with grief.
 Madeline Crone of American Songwriter commended the lyrics and the "vivid imagery" it evokes; she found the outro "ethereal", aided by Finlay's operatic vocals.
 Entertainment Weeklys Maura Johnston opined that the whirring arrangement and Finlay's "fluttery" soprano enlivened Swift's emotional vocals, and Stephen Thomas Erlewine of AllMusic said that Evermore reaches its crescendo on "Marjorie".

 Some critics deemed "Marjorie" a standout on Evermore and one of Swift's best songs.
 Pastes Ellen Johnson considered it one of the best songs in her discography and picked it as one of the songs that contributed to Evermores serene intimacy, and USA Todays Patrick Ryan selected it as one of the album's highlights.
 Rolling Stones Claire Shaffer dubbed it the centerpiece of Evermore—a "brilliant and devastating piece of songcraft, an instant classic in the Swift canon"—and praised her skills in writing a eulogy.
 "Marjorie" appeared in rankings of Swift's discography by Sheffield (9 out of 286), Exclaim!s Alex Hudson and Megan LaPierre (15 out of 25), Willman (41 out of 75), and Vultures Nate Jones (79 out of 245).

 Commercial performance

 "Marjorie" debuted at number 66 on the Billboard Global 200 chart dated December 26, 2020.
 In the United States, the track reached number 16 on the Billboard Hot Rock & Alternative Songs chart, number 56 on the Rolling Stone Top 100 chart, and number 75 on the Billboard Hot 100 chart.
 It peaked at number 48 in Canada and number 57 in Australia.
 In the United Kingdom, the song reached number 94 on the Audio Streaming chart.
 "Marjorie" was certified platinum in Australia, gold in New Zealand and Brazil, and silver in the United Kingdom.

+In popular culture

+The song was featured in the 2026 American romantic comedy film Voicemails for Isabelle.